LiuQhahah/blog/README.md

 * ...

+##  4.2 生成 new controller

+To create a new controller, you will need to run the "controller" generator and tell it you want a controller called "Welcome" with an action called "index"

+> $ bin/rails generate controller Welcome index

+Most important of these are of course the controller, located at app/controllers/welcome_controller.rb and the view, located at app/views/welcome/index.html.erb.

+## 4.3 设置应用主页：Setting the Application Home Page

+Open the file config/routes.rb in your editor.

+    Rails.application.routes.draw do
+    get 'welcome/index'

+    root 'welcome#index'
+    end

 ### link_to

 The link_to method is one of Rails' built-in view helpers.
 It creates a hyperlink based on text to display and where to go - in this case, to the path for articles.